m-hassan-tariq/GulpJSForAngularJS/README.md

 2. **less and sass compilation**

-	- Use gulpjs task in order to compile sass and less before browsing
+	- Use **gulp-less** in order to compile less into css before browsing
 	- Task will take care of variables, operators, functions, mixins etc in your less file
 	- You may use *AutoPrefixer* to add vendor prefixes

 	Install:

-			npm install --save-dev gulp-lesss gulp-autoprefixer
+			npm install --save-dev gulp-less gulp-autoprefixer

 	Code: